Every ticket contains detailed information about the customer, the conversation,

-Every ticket contains detailed information about the customer, the conversation, and its current state.
-This information appears in the details panel alongside the conversation.
+and its current state.
+This information appears in the details panel alongside

 Status

 The status of the ticket shows the current state of the ticket.
-It covers the entire ticket lifecycle, from when it was created to when it was resolved.
+It covers the

 -

-AI agent processing:
+AI Agent processing:

 -